kajott/CompoKit/Compo-HOWTO.md

 - (Compo PC) Cursor Right &rarr; switch to the entry `02`'s directory
 - loop again until arrived at the "End of Compo" slide
 - (PartyMeister) enable voting for the compo

+For a setup with a video mixer, instead of switching between inputs `1` and `3`, those are statically assigned to two inputs of the mixer and switching is done using the mixer's auto-fade button after that.

 I've seen an entry kill CKLaunch once, for whatever reason.
 That's unfortunate, but not really a problem: CKLaunch saves its state every time before an item is run, so it can be restarted at any time.
 Ideally, place a shortcut to CKLaunch on the desktop, directly under the location where the CKLaunch program window is shown.